Gå till huvudinnehållet

 • prohibit any adaptations from being shared publically (NoDerivatives).

 CC BY: Allows people to use and adapt the work for any purpose (even commercially) as long as they give credit to the creator.
-Most funding agencies and the university library recommend this license.
+Most funding agencies and the university library recommend this licence.

 CC BY-NC-SA: The Attribution-NonCommercial-ShareAlike license allows people to use and adapt the work for noncommercial purposes only, and only as long as they give credit to the creator.
 Any adaptations they share must have the same license.

-CC BY-ND: The Attribution-NoDerivatives license allows people to use the unadapted work for any purpose (even commercially), as long as they give credit to the creator.
+CC BY-ND: The Attribution-NoDerivatives licence allows people to use the unadapted work for any purpose (even commercially), as long as they give credit to the creator.
 They may also adapt the work for their own personal use but may not share any adaptations publicly.